-To evaluate a potential loan or factoring facility, banks, factors, and commercial lenders weight five main keys (character, capital, collateral, capacity, credit score/ conditions) in an attempt to detect any chance of default.
+To evaluate a potential loan or factoring facility, banks, factors, and commercial lenders weight five main keys.
+The 5 C’s are the following: character, capital, collateral, capacity, credit score/ conditions.
+This is in an attempt to detect any chance of default.
 This system helps lenders to make consistent funding decisions in accordance with both their institution’s rules.
-The 5 C’s’ parameters as stretching this system beyond its limitation would only lead to critical risk potential that is not worth taking.
+The 5 C’s’ parameters as stretching this system beyond its limitation would only lead to critical risk potential.
+One that is not worth taking.

 In fact, this method is both quantitative and qualitative as regardless of where the business is trying to seek funds.
 Either from a bank or any different financial institution, the prospective lender will verify its eligibility and creditworthiness by looking into the business’ financial reports, credit score, income statements and all other documents indicating the business financial situation, along with information about the loan itself.
 Therefore, a complete documented funding request that includes a business plan will be helpful as the lender can understand both the owner and the business needs.

 The five C’s of credit are very critical as each funding request needs to be tested against these five elementary lending criteria in order to determine the deal’s potential.
 A lender will base its decision only, and only if he feels comfortable with the prospective borrower’s subjective strengths’ and weaknesses’ combination of these criteria.

 The five C’s of commercial lending can be described as follows:

 1. Capacity: The lender attempts to determine the borrower’s eligibility and qualification to obtain funds based on his effort, ingenuity and perseverance in generating continuously profitable business revenues.
 In fact, the business resume, credible strategic decisions, prior financial accomplishments, and successes can positively contribute to boosting its capacity to obtain a loan.